tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/notificationhubs/use-rest-api-device.md

 When using the REST APIs from a mobile device, a common pattern is to store the **registrationId**s of the registrations associated with the device in local storage.
-This enables you to update tags and channel information with a single update call.
+It enables you to update tags and channel information with a single update call.

 Because mobile connections are not always reliable, it is best to avoid creating a new registration without being able to store the **registrationId** in local storage.
-This can result in the device registering multiple times, causing duplicate notifications.
-You can achieve this by using the [Create Registration ID](dn495626\(v=azure.100\).md) and [Create or Update Registration](dn495630\(v=azure.100\).md) REST APIs.
+It can result in the device registering multiple times, causing duplicate notifications.
+You can achieve it by using the [Create Registration ID](dn495626\(v=azure.100\).md) and [Create or Update Registration](dn495630\(v=azure.100\).md) REST APIs.

 The first API returns a **registrationId** without actually creating a registration.
 When the ID has been securely stored on the device storage, the device can call the [Create or Update Registration](dn495630\(v=azure.100\).md) API.